anton-tchekov/unholy-c/README.md

 - String (char array): `"Hello World!"`

-**Note**: The string will be placed in the programs readonly data area.
+**Note:** The string will be placed in the programs readonly data area.
 In an expression, it will evaluate to a pointer to the first character of the string.
 The string is terminated by a `'\0'` character.